• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is the best Whole30 chicken stir fry recipe!
-With the perfect homemade stir fry sauce that is slightly sweet with hints of ginger and just a little spice you will love how easy it is to make.
-This healthy stir fry is also paleo and gluten free.
+This is the best gluten-free chicken stir fry recipe!
+The homemade stir fry sauce gives it the most amazing flavour and this healthy meal is surprisingly easy to make.
+This healthy stir fry is also dairy-free, paleo, and Whole30 compliant.

 Why you will love this recipe: